Implementing product thinking for satellite imagery datasets

 Diagnostic Workflow: Metadata Contract Drift

-When the pipeline throws STACValidationError: Missing required field 'proj:geometry', the root cause typically traces to upstream gdalwarp operations stripping projection metadata during domain clipping.
+When pystac throws STACValidationError: Missing required field 'proj:geometry', the root cause typically traces to upstream gdalwarp operations stripping projection metadata during domain clipping.
 Traditional architectures mask this by relying on implicit CRS assumptions; domain-driven ingestion requires explicit contract validation.
 Metadata Cataloging for Raster/Vector workflows must intercept this drift before catalog publication.

 Execute the following diagnostic sequence to isolate the drift: